mohdfareed/bt-attacks-detector/README.md

 ## Usage

 Download the [dataset](https://www.unb.ca/cic/datasets/iomt-dataset-2024.html)
-and place the Bluetooth DDOS and DOS attack/benign dataset in the `data` directory.
+and place the Bluetooth DDoS and DoS attack/benign dataset in the `data` directory.
 Processed data and models will be saved in the `data` and `models` directories.
 Logs will be saved to the root of the project.
-The following is the expected directory structure:
+The following is the expected directory structure of un-managed files:

 ```txt